Lord Ivar Mountbatten: Personal life

 In September 2016, Mountbatten revealed that he was in a relationship with James Coyle, an airline cabin services director whom he met while at a ski resort in Verbier.
 On 22 September 2018, they were married in a private ceremony at Bridwell Park.
-Mountbatten's former wife walked him down the aisle and 'gave him away' at the suggestion of their daughters.
+Mountbatten's former wife walked him down the aisle and "gave him away" at the suggestion of their daughters.

-Mountbatten is a godparent of Lady Louise Windsor (born 2003), the daughter of Prince Edward and Sophie.
+Mountbatten is a godparent of Lady Louise Mountbatten-Windsor (born 2003), the daughter of Prince Edward and Sophie.

-In October 2024, Mountbatten was announced to be part of the new season of The Traitors US, which premiered on 9 January 2025.
-He won the series, along with Dylan Efron, Dolores Catania, and Gabby Windey.
+Mountbatten inherited Moyns Park in 1992 along with his brother, but in 1997 moved to Bridwell Park in Uffculme, Devon.
+Following his divorce, in 2015 he converted Bridwell Park into a venue for weddings, corporate functions, and business events, and in 2024 he sold the property.